Modulo-P/Cardano-Semaphore/README.md

 The signal is a message that contains an arbitrary string representing a preference, vote, or opinion.
 This message includes proofs that demonstrate the user is a valid member of the group and that the information sent (message and proofs) was created by an identity.

-## Vote Application

-Our main idea to port the protocol was to adapt it to create a voting dapp.
-Currently it only features one identity one vote, but in the future we'll we need to support other voting schemes such as one token one vote.
-The voting smart contract can be found in the `validators`folder.

 ## Security guarantees of the protocol